temporalio/documentation/docs/go-tutorial-prerequisites.md

 ## Temporal server

-Download, install, and run the Temporal server via `docker-compose`.
-You can [find Temporal server setup instructions](/docs/install-temporal-server) here.
+Download, install, and run the [Temporal server via `docker-compose`](/docs/install-temporal-server).
 You should keep it running in the background while you build applications.